 A sound understanding is essential to enable decision-making in water management and regional planning, and tracking progress towards government targets.

-This is where the Department of Environment and Primary Industries (DEPI) extensive monitoring and reporting activities come in.
-DEPI monitors and reports on the health and availability of Victoria's water resources through a number of programs and partnerships.
+This is where the Department of Environment, Land Water and Planning's (DELWP) extensive monitoring and reporting activities come in.
+DELWP monitors and reports on the health and availability of Victoria's water resources through a number of programs and partnerships.

 A range of monitoring programs provide important baseline data on the state's surface water and groundwater resources and the health of our streams and wetlands.

 Data from these monitoring activities can be accessed online through the Water Measurement Information System and the Index of Condition System.
 These new systems provide improved access to data that was previously held in the Victorian Water Resources Data Warehouse.